kmkolasinski/AwesomeBump/README.md

 ![Image](https://github.com/kmkolasinski/AwesomeBump/blob/master/Sources/resources/githubimage3.jpg)

-**Official AB website is down** :( But in future I will move all the information here on GitHub server.

 Info
 ====

-Since I have a lot of work now (from June to September) I have no time for AB programming, so there will be a long break before next commits and upgrades.
+Since I have a lot of work now I have no more time for AB programming.
 During this time you (AB users) could help other users to solve thier problems reported in the Issues tab.
+I will also try to do my best.

 AwesomeBump 4.0 Beta